Superme2018/data-relic/README.md

 In the face of inevitable failure, the **CSV** remains king.

 Below is an overview of the application that is getting built here.
-The overview and concept will change over time but the idea in motion planed out and visualized below (v):
+The overview and concept will change over time.
+The idea in motion planed out and visualized below:

 ![alt text](https://bafybeif5k6q6dwg2fxekxa5vktasf7fgtq2rqwsub2b4sqchpwkkzkru6q.ipfs.infura-ipfs.io/)